SStyles93/GPR5300_OpenGL/README.md

 # GPR5300 - ComputerGraphics - RenderScene

 This project was done at the SAE Institute Geneva during the GPR5300-ComputerGraphics module.
-The project is a grouping of all the code done while learning [OpenGL](https://www.opengl.org/) and its creation is resumed in my blogpost that you can find [here](https://sstyles93.github.io/).
+It is one of the scenes done after learning [OpenGL](https://www.opengl.org/) and its creation is resumed in my blogpost that you can find [here](https://sstyles93.github.io/).

-## The original project with all trials & errors is [HERE](https://github.com/SStyles93/opengl-scene) !
+# The original project with all trials is [HERE](https://github.com/SStyles93/opengl-scene) !

 [Folders](#folders) | [Folder content](#folder-content) |
 ----- | -----